Morphine: Addiction

 Morphine is a highly addictive substance.
-Numerous studies, including one by The Lancet, ranked Morphine/Heroin as #1 most addictive substance, followed by Cocaine at #2, Nicotine #3, followed by Barbiturates at 4 and ethanol at 5.
+Multiple studies, including one by The Lancet, ranked morphine/heroin as the #1 most addictive substance, followed by cocaine at #2, nicotine #3, barbiturates at #4, and ethanol at #5.
 In controlled studies comparing the physiological and subjective effects of heroin and morphine in individuals formerly addicted to opiates, subjects showed no preference for one drug over the other.
-Equipotent, injected doses had comparable action courses, with diacetylmorphine crossing the BBB slightly quicker.
-No difference in subjects' self-rated feelings of euphoria, ambition, nervousness, relaxation, drowsiness, or sleepiness.
+Equipotent, injected doses had comparable action courses, with heroin crossing the blood–brain barrier slightly quicker.
+No difference in subjects' self-rated feelings of euphoria, ambition, nervousness, relaxation, or drowsiness.
 Short-term addiction studies by the same researchers demonstrated that tolerance developed at a similar rate to both heroin and morphine.
-When compared to the opioids hydromorphone, fentanyl, oxycodone, and pethidine/meperidine, former addicts showed a strong preference for heroin and morphine, suggesting that heroin and morphine are particularly susceptible to abuse and addiction.
+When compared to the opioids hydromorphone, fentanyl, oxycodone, and pethidine, former addicts showed a strong preference for heroin and morphine, suggesting that heroin and morphine are particularly susceptible to abuse and addiction.
 Morphine and heroin also produced higher rates of euphoria and other positive subjective effects when compared to these other opioids.
-The choice of heroin and morphine over other opioids by former drug addicts may also be because heroin (also known as morphine diacetate, diamorphine, or diacetyl morphine) is an ester of morphine and a morphine prodrug, essentially meaning they are identical drugs in vivo.
-Heroin is converted to morphine before binding to the opioid receptors in the brain and spinal cord, where morphine causes the subjective effects, which is what the addicted individuals are seeking.
+The choice of heroin and morphine over other opioids by former drug addicts may also be because heroin is an ester of morphine and morphine prodrug, essentially meaning they are identical drugs in vivo.
+Heroin is converted to morphine before binding to the opioid receptors in the brain and spinal cord, where morphine causes subjective effects, which is what the addicted individuals are seeking.

 Tolerance

-Several hypotheses are given about how tolerance develops, including opioid receptor phosphorylation (which would change the receptor conformation), functional decoupling of receptors from G-proteins (leading to receptor desensitization), μ-opioid receptor internalization or receptor down-regulation (reducing the number of available receptors for morphine to act on), and upregulation of the cAMP pathway (a counterregulatory mechanism to opioid effects) (For a review of these processes, see Koch and Hollt.)
-CCK might mediate some counter-regulatory pathways responsible for opioid tolerance.
-CCK-antagonist drugs, specifically proglumide, have been shown to slow the development of tolerance to morphine.
+Several hypotheses are given about how tolerance develops, including opioid receptor phosphorylation (which would change the receptor conformation), functional decoupling of receptors from G-proteins (leading to receptor desensitization), μ-opioid receptor internalization or receptor down-regulation (reducing the number of available receptors for morphine to act on), and upregulation of the cAMP pathway (a counterregulatory mechanism to opioid effects) (For a review of these processes, see Koch and Hollt).